What Is Financial Aid?

 Loans are the most popular type of financial aid.
 Federal Stafford and Federal Plus Loans are backed by the federal government and offer low-interest rates.
 You must demonstrate financial need to qualify for these loans.
 Alternative Loans are private loans that allow you to borrow additional funds above your federal loan limit.
 These types of loans are not sponsored by the government and typically have higher interest rates.

-Working a full- or part-time job while attending college can help you pay for education costs such as books, supplies, and personal expenses.
+Working a full- or part-time job while attending school can help you pay for education costs such as books, supplies, and personal expenses.
 You might also want to consider work study, which is a federal program that provides you with part-time employment to help you meet your financial needs.
 This program also gives you valuable work experience while you serve your campus and community.

 Scholarships and Third Party Agencies